yoshoku/magro/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/yoshoku/magro.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Code of Conduct

-Everyone interacting in the Magro project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/yoshoku/magro/blob/main/CODE_OF_CONDUCT.md).